UKvalleydigital/websiteExample1/README.md

 </p>

 ## About the website
 The website has five pages - a home, about, review, blog and contact page.
 The blog can be accessed via a hidden admin page and through logging in.
-It will only log in for accounts that we have chosen.
+It will only log in for specific accounts (e.g. the client's).

 ## Link
 It is currently being hosted at https://garden-club-hereford.netlify.app